zbuzzeo/fun-arrays/README.md

 Fulfill the requirements using iterative Array methods.

+## Caveats

+DO NOT MUTATE THE ORIGINAL DATA.

 ## Getting Started

 1. Clone this repository and change your current working directory to this repository